-IWSVA 6.5 only supports partial migration if you want to restore back to a previous backup IWSVA 5.6, 6.0, 6.0 SP1 configuration.
+IWSVA 6.5 SP2 only supports partial migration if you want to restore back to a previous backup IWSVA 6.5 or 6.5 SP1 configuration.

-IWSVA 6.5 does not support migration from another language version.
+IWSVA 6.5 SP2 supports migration ONLY from same language version.

-1. Open the Web console of the source IWSVA; then, select Administration > Configuration Backup & Restore, and then click Export.
+Open the Web console of the source IWSVA; then, select Administration > Configuration Backup & Restore, and then click Export.